-Daniella San Martin-Feeney is one of our volunteer ambassadors, and contributed this guest blog as part of our winter activity blog series.
+Daniella San Martin-Feeney is one of our volunteer ambassadors and contributed to this guest blog as part of our winter activity blog series.

-Like many others raised in Canada, my first experience of cross-country skiing was in elementary school.
-It was either a field trip or a special gym class when they had us all strap on some skinny skis and trudge around a school yard in the snow for an hour or two.
+Like many others raised in Canada, my first cross-country skiing experience was in elementary school.
+It was either a field trip or a special gym class when they had us all strap on some skinny skis and trudge around a schoolyard in the snow for an hour or two.
 Needless to say, I wasn’t taken with the sport.

 I grabbed a couple of friends and we took our first steps into the world of cross-country skiing by taking an afternoon lesson from the City of Edmonton.
 I rented skis and went out a couple more times, took a few more lessons, and before I knew it, I was hooked!
 This was nothing like the boring afternoon in elementary school all those years ago.